scummvm/scummvm-sites/README.md

     - report them on the PR page
     - only compare between master
     - don't compare new master run with the run with the PR
-- Make buildbot output cachable
+- Make buildbot API calls cachable